 Based upon the design and printing by Mary Katharine Goddard, Maryland, January 18, 1777

-Dimensions: 21 x 16; 2-color black and blue; Essays page 21×16 letterpress printed in blue and red; inside an archival paper folio; Broadside is hand set in Caslon & letterpress printed on hand made 100% cotton bright white paper (custom made by St. Armand, CN); Edition Limited to 118.
+Dimensions: 21 x 16; 2-color black and blue; Essays page 21 x 16 letterpress printed in blue and red; inside an archival paper folio; Broadside is hand set in Caslon & letterpress printed on hand made 100% cotton bright white paper (custom made by St. Armand, CN); Edition Limited to 118.

 Funding of the paper for this edition has been made possible by a grant from the Puffin Foundation, whose mission is to support creative and innovative initiatives that will advance progressive social change.
-Order information: Contemporary edition is available for $700 (+ shipping).
+Copies of the contemporary edition are available at $1,777 (+ shipping).

-Additional information on Mary K and details on the Making of the Declaration Re-creation by Mindy Belloff was printed in the Guild of Book Workers Journal.
+Additional information on Mary K. and details on the making of the Declaration re-creation was published in the Guild of Book Workers Journal (2010-2011 edition, pages 84-96) titled, “Printed by a Woman: The Declaration of Independence in the Eighteenth and Twenty-first Centuries,” by Mindy Belloff (edited by Cara Schlesinger).
 An expanded self-published essay will be available soon.

-Mary K: Please note, most spellings of Mary Katharine Goddard’s middle name are incorrect, shown as Mary Katherine Goddard (Katherine with an “e”).
+Mary K: Please note, most spellings of Mary Katharine Goddard’s middle name are incorrect, shown as Mary Katherine Goddard instead of Mary Katharine Goddard (Katharine with an “a” as she set in her colophon).

 What people are saying: